Luke Hochevar: 2014–2016

 During a Spring Training game against the White Sox on March 3, 2014, Hochevar suffered an elbow injury and left the game.
 An MRI the following day showed a tear of the UCL in the right elbow.
 On March 7, 2014, Royals officials confirmed the injury and stated Hochevar would be undergoing Tommy John surgery to repair the damage.
 The surgery caused Hochevar to miss the entire 2014 season.

-On December 3, 2014, Hochevar signed a 2-year, $10 million agreement with the Kansas City Royals.
-He made 49 appearances in the 2015 season, with a record of 1–1, 1 save, and an ERA of 3.73.
+On December 3, 2014, Hochevar signed a two-year, $10 million contract with the Royals.
+He made 49 appearances in the 2015 season, with a record of 1–1, one save, and an ERA of 3.73.
 Hochevar was the winning pitcher in the deciding Game 5 of the World Series.
 It was the Royals' first championship in 30 years.
+He made nine total appearances in the postseason, going 2–0 without allowing an earned run in 10 2/3 innings.

 In 2016, Hochevar made 40 appearances, finishing the year 2–3 with a 3.86 ERA.
 On November 5, 2016, the Royals declined their 2017 option on Hochevar, making him a free agent for the first time of his career.

 On August 13, 2018, Hochevar announced his retirement.